PandiPG/eServis/readme.md

-My first app eServisBook
+This project is not for commercial usage or usage for developers.
+This is just my project for studying programming www apps, and introduces my skills to search for a job.

 Requirements
 ------------

-- Web Project for Nette 3.1 requires PHP 7.2
+Nette 3.1 requires PHP 7.2